best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 [Example of using white space to split data into groups (ODS, 5KB)](https://gss.civilservice.gov.uk/wp-content/uploads/2021/02/Labour-market-rates-by-UK-region-Aug-to-Oct-2019.ods)

-## Ordering categories
+### Ordering categories
 Ordering the categories in a table can make it easier for users to see patterns and groups in the data.
+This improves usability.

 For some categorical variables, like month of the year or age group, there is a natural order for presentation.
 Other variables may have harmonised ordering, such as regions of the UK.

 Use natural or harmonised principles whenever possible.
 An appropriate order may also be obvious from knowledge of the subject matter.

 Alternatively, consider ordering categories according to the statistics in one of the columns, for example the largest value at the top.
 This shows the rankings of the categories on that statistic.
 Ranking the categories in this way emphasises the relative positions of the categories.
 It may also show where some statistics differ from the overall pattern.
 Be aware that in some cases, the relative positions may be determined by random variation.

-## Summary rows and columns
+### Summary rows and columns
 Summary rows and columns, for example for totals, are traditionally placed at the bottom or right of the table.
 If it’s important for users to see totals first, it may be helpful to place the totals at the top or left.

-## Titles and labelling
-Titles and labels are important parts of the table design.
-They help ensure users understand the statistics presented even if the user does not read the accompanying commentary.
-This is particularly important if the table is copied and placed in another context.

-Consider including the following information in the titles, labels, headings and notes that accompany the table:

-* analysis units (such as: people, households, enterprises)
-* types of statistics (such as: totals, rates, means)
-* units (such as: thousands, km, £)
-* classifications used to categorise the data
-* geographical coverage
-* sector coverage
-* time periods
-* source of data
-* key quality information
-* where to find further guidance

-## Fonts
-Use a single, accessible font.
-Sans serif fonts are accessible, for example Open Sans, Arial, Helvetica, Tahoma or Verdana.
-Only use bold font for headings and don’t use italics.

-Keep changes in font size to a minimum and don’t use very small fonts.
-In general, we recommend a minimum font size of 12.

-Avoid the use of superscript fonts when referring to notes.

 ### Written content
+Written content in your spreadsheets should be treated in the same way as written content in a statistical report.

-All written content should follow the advice in the [‘Making written content accessible’ section](https://gss.civilservice.gov.uk/policy-store/making-analytical-publications-accessible/#section-4) of our ‘Making analytical publications accessible’ guidance.
+In terms of accessibility, all written content in your spreadsheet should follow the advice in the [‘Making written content accessible’ section](https://gss.civilservice.gov.uk/policy-store/making-analytical-publications-accessible/#section-4) of our ‘Making analytical publications accessible’ guidance.

 ### Hyperlink text
+It is often helpful to link to extra information or related statistics.

-Embedding hyperlinks correctly is specifically mentioned in the accessibility guidelines.
-It comes under [success criterion 2.4.4 link purpose (in context)](https://www.w3.org/TR/WCAG21/#link-purpose-in-context) and [guideline 3.2 predictable](https://www.w3.org/TR/WCAG21/#predictable).
+When it comes to accessibility, embedding hyperlinks correctly is specifically mentioned in the accessibility guidelines.
+It comes under accessibility [success criterion 2.4.4 link purpose (in context)](https://www.w3.org/TR/WCAG21/#link-purpose-in-context) and [guideline 3.2 predictable](https://www.w3.org/TR/WCAG21/#predictable).

 #### Making hyperlinks accessible
 1. Use specific descriptions